-Due to the COVID, all of our youth and adult meetings have moved online.
+All of our youth and adult meetings have moved online until September 20, 2021.

 "Growing confidence in children through the learning and performing of magic tricks."

 Here's a three-minute video overview of the curriculum used in our weekly magic classes.